coderrio/Coderr.Documentation/docs/client/libraries/aspnetcore-mvc/install.md

                               "yourSharedSecret");
 ```

-If you want codeRR to automatically report all unhandled exceptions you need to add this the following in `Startup.cs`:
+To get codeRR to automatically report all unhandled exceptions you need to add the following in `Startup.cs`:

 For OWIN errors: